Key Takeaways

 The most frequent causes of motorcycle crashes — nearly all involving negligent drivers — follow predictable patterns that experienced attorneys know how to prove.

 Lane-change and merge crashes happen when drivers fail to check blind spots before moving into an adjacent lane occupied by a motorcycle.
-Side-view mirrors alone are insufficient; drivers have a legal obligation to physically check for traffic.
-When they don't, and a rider is struck, the driver bears full responsibility.
+Side-view mirrors alone are often insufficient.
+When a driver fails to keep a proper lookout and a rider is struck, that failure can establish liability.

 Rear-end impacts and following-distance failures affect motorcyclists at intersections and in stop-and-go traffic, where the consequences of being struck from behind are catastrophic compared to a car-on-car fender bender.
 A motorist who rear-ends a motorcycle at even moderate speed can cause life-changing injuries.